MP Estate Planning UK

 A serene office setting featuring a wooden desk with an open file containing official documents labeled "HMRC Trust Tax Number" and a neatly arranged calculator.
 In the foreground, a pair of professional hands in subtle business attire are reviewing the documents, reflecting concentration and diligence.
 In the middle ground, a well-organized workspace with a potted plant and a framed certificate on the wall, enhancing the mood of professionalism and trust.
 Soft, warm lighting filters through a nearby window, casting gentle shadows that add a sense of warmth and calm.
 In the background, shelves filled with neatly arranged folders and books convey an atmosphere of order and reliability.
 The overall feel of the image is one of professionalism and efficiency, emphasizing the importance of trust in financial matters.

-A URN identifies a non-taxable arrangement on the trust registration service.
-A UTR is a ten‑digit code issued when there is a tax liability and HMRC expects returns.
+A URN (Unique Reference Number) is a 15-character alphanumeric code that identifies a non-taxable trust arrangement on the TRS.
+A UTR (Unique Taxpayer Reference) is a ten-digit code issued when the trust has a tax liability — meaning HMRC expects the trustees to file a Self Assessment Trust and Estate Tax Return (SA900) each year.

-How the registration service supports anti‑money laundering checks
+How the Trust Registration Service supports anti-money laundering checks

 When you must register and remain registered